Loio-co/loio-metrics/README.md

 # loio-metrics
-Specific metrics for the Loio project
+Specific metrics for the NLP part of the Loio project (https://loio.co)